Dalinkw3nt/udagram/README.md

 ## Getting Started
 > _tip_:
+it's recommended that you start with getting the backend API running since the frontend web application depends on the API.

 ### Prerequisite
 1. The depends on the Node Package Manager (NPM).
 You will need to download and install Node from [https://nodejs.com/en/download](https://nodejs.org/en/download/).
 This will allow you to be able to run `npm` commands.
 2. Environment variables will need to be set.
 These environment variables include database connection details that should not be hard-coded into the application code.